 Hyperkalemia is serum K concentration > 5.5 mEq/L resulting from excess total body K stores or abnormal movement of K out of cells.
 There are usually several simultaneous contributing factors, including increased K intake, drugs that impair renal K excretion, and acute or chronic kidney disease.
 It can also occur in metabolic acidosis as in diabetic ketoacidosis.
 Clinical manifestations are generally neuromuscular, resulting in muscle weakness and cardiac toxicity that, when severe, can degenerate to ventricular fibrillation or asystole.
 Diagnosis is by measuring serum K. Treatment may involve decreasing K intake, adjusting drugs, giving a cation exchange resin and, in emergencies, Ca gluconate, insulin, and dialysis.

 The most common cause of increased serum K concentration is probably pseudohyperkalemia caused by hemolysis of RBCs in the blood sample.
 Normal kidneys eventually excrete K loads, so sustained, nonartifactual hyperkalemia usually implies diminished renal K excretion.
 However, other factors usually contribute.
-They can include increased K intake, increased K release from cells, or both (see see Factors Contributing to Hyperkalemia).
+They can include increased K intake, increased K release from cells, or both (see Table 6: Factors Contributing to Hyperkalemia).
 When sufficient KCl is ingested or given parenterally, severe hyperkalemia may result even when renal function is normal but is usually temporary.

 Hyperkalemia due to total body K excess is particularly common in oliguric states (especially acute kidney injury) and with rhabdomyolysis, burns, bleeding into soft tissue or the GI tract, and adrenal insufficiency.
 In chronic kidney disease, hyperkalemia is uncommon until the GFR falls to < 10 to 15 mL/min unless dietary or IV K intake is excessive.